 Why contemporary?
-It was never in my plans to write one, but a year ago, I was going through a difficult time, so I wrote a few chapters, just to get my mind back on track.
+It was never in my plans to write one, but a year ago, feeling as if I’d flat-lined, I wanted to do something different, so I wrote a few chapters, just to get my mind back on track.
 My daughter–she who set me on my writing path–read the chapters–loved it, and insisted I complete it.
-So here we are.
+So here we are. 🙂

 Breathless (Players to Men)

 COVER ARTIST: Montana Jade

 When the fairy tale life you believed in falls apart, there is nothing else left…

 Or so I thought, until Trouble, wrapped in one hunky body and a sinful smile promising untold pleasure of the carnal kind, lands on my doorstep.
 Despite what my body demands or the fact that I’m irresistibly drawn to him, I’d been burned too deeply to dare try again.
 Besides, Max Meade-Sinclair is my younger sister’s best friend—and totally off-limits.